TEN THINGS ABOUT BEING AN MXA TEST RIDER

 Test riders aren’t allowed to have favorite race bikes.
 If they profess love for a particular bike, they will find themselves assigned to a different brand for the next two months.
 If they say they hate a bike, they will be assigned to that bike for the next two months.

 (3) Comfortable.
 What’s your favorite bike?
 The KTM 350SXF?
 Kawasaki KX450F?
 Yamaha YZ250?
 Whatever it may be, if you are an MXA test rider, the odds are you’ll be riding something else.
-MXA’s Josh Mosiman raced Husqvarna FC450s in the AMA Nationals—because of that, he doesn’t even get invited to MXA’s Husky test sessions.
-As a Pro racers Daryl Ecklund loved Kawasakis, but they are in the no-fly zone for Daryl at MXA.
-Dennis Stapleton loves the CRF450—to bad he never gets assigned to test one.
-Jody Weisel loves Hodakas, but since they went out of business decades ago—he can test whatever he wants.
+MXA’s Josh Mosiman raced Husqvarna FC450s in the AMA 450 Nationals—because of that, he doesn’t even get invited to MXA’s Husky test sessions.
+As a Pro racers Daryl Ecklund loved Kawasakis, but raced Hondas in the 450 Nationals—he rarely gets to ride those bikes.
+Dennis Stapleton raced Honda CRF450s in the AMA Nationals—to bad he never gets assigned to test one.
+Jody Weisel loved Hodakas, but since they went out of business decades ago—he can test whatever he wants.
 As you can tell, MXA test riders don’t pick the bikes they get to ride.
 They are assigned them.
 And, once they get the assigned bike dialed in, it’s time to move on to the next bike on the list.

 (4) Freebies.
 It is true that MXA test riders get everything on God’s Green Earth for free.
 Sadly, they don’t have time to enjoy the freebies.
 Every photo shoot and test session means a different brand of gear, helmet, boots and goggles.
 It is very rare that an MXA test rider gets to wear the same color gear twice in the magazine.